DeepMindv2/DiamondView-Dataset/README.md

 python3 run.py
 ```

+# Qualtrics Survey
+Our participants complete this survey before the test begin.
+This survey is designed to help establish the Personality type of users.
+Consists of over 217 Questions, estimated time of completion around 20 minutes.
+- PANAS Section (23 Questions): Current Emotional State
+- IPIP Neo (121 Questions): Determines Personality Type
+- MANAS Survey (16 Questions): Determines Valence and Arousal

 # Openvibe (EEG Software)
 We use Openvibe as our real-time acquisition software that converts the raw EEG data into multiple formats and saves locally.
 Make sure you already downloaded Openvibe before running script.
 ```